Next Blog Post

 Happy employees, after all, are the most productive and successful.
 One winning strategy to keep employees happy is to use automation tools to their advantage.
 In many organizations, sales personnel are overloaded with rote tasks that have little to do with serving customers: filling out paperwork or entering data by hand.
 Nearly two-thirds of sales reps’ time today is spent on non-revenue-generating activities, according to a recent survey of more than 700 sales reps.

 Sales engagement tools can help offload the scut work and give your teams back precious time to engage with their clients, or to restore and replenish themselves.
 Making sure they can accomplish both is invaluable to long-term success.
 Positioning new sales tools as an employee benefit has proven to give sales teams a morale boost and generated better results.
-According to a 2020 Forrester report, 41 percent of B2B companies are reinventing cost savings into new sales technologies that can boost efficiencies and outcomes.
+According to a 2020 Forrester report, 41 percent of B2B companies has reduced headcount, and 10 percent are reinvesting cost savings into new sales technologies that can boost efficiencies and outcomes.

 A customer with more than 20 years’ experience in the sales industry recently raved to my team, “Outreach has kept me more organized and productive than I’ve ever been!”
 Having access to the right technology has freed up his time to manage many prospects at one time and to focus on high-quality activities that improve overall customer satisfaction.